 4. Disturbed behavior and/or panicked flight

-When Becca interviews “Nana” for her documentary – any question that arouses feelings of guilt or sadness is met with horror and immediate running away.
-People like “Nana” are mistrustful and suspicious – and ready to “kill” if anyone gets close to their feelings.
-There is too much unmanageable terror in facing what has happened or been done.
+Becca interviews “Nana” for her documentary.
+But any question that arouses feelings of guilt or sadness is met with horror and immediate running away.
+People like “Nana” are distrustful and suspicious, and ready to “kill” if anyone gets close to their feelings.
+Unmanageable terror can interfere with facing what has happened or been done.

 None of these 4 methods for trying to manage sadness and guilt works.
 Feelings, of course, don’t go away, even if you think they’re gone.
 They get buried, or you distract yourself, or they turn into troubling symptoms.
 Like Tyler’s germ phobia or “Nana’s” bizarre behavior.
-These symptoms may seem unrelated but aren’t.
 Feelings need to be felt.
-Often that requires help.
+To feel feelings often requires help.

-Tyler is convinced, with Becca’s help, that it isn’t his fault their Dad left.
-Becca remembers the good and loving times.
-Mom is able to grieve her losses, feel sad she couldn’t face her mistakes earlier to reconcile with her Mom and Dad.
+Becca helps Tyler to know it isn’t his fault their Dad left.
+She remembers the good and loving times.
+Mom grieves her losses, feels sad she couldn’t face her mistakes earlier, and reconcile with her Mom and Dad.
 Finally, she forgives herself.

-This is the best of grieving.
-When losses are felt and cried about for as long as needed, sadness becomes relieving – and not so scary.
-Guilt, too, can be seen for what it is and put in its proper place – as normal regret.
-You find that you’re only human.
+Losses must be felt and grieved.
+It’s hard to do alone.
+You need someone there to hear and support you.
+Then, sadness becomes relieving.
+The feelings aren’t so scary anymore.
+Guilt, too, can be seen for what it is and put in its proper place.
+It become normal regret.
+You find that you’re only human as we all are.
 Life can begin again.